I. The Misframed Argument

 This path is emotionally thin.
 It offers no consolation, no narrative centre, no guarantee that meaning will emerge in a form we recognise.
 It demands that we live inside models that feel cold, alien, and unfinished.
 It asks us to resist the oldest reflex we have: to make the unseen look like us.

-This path does not deny the hole.
-On the contrary, it embraces it enthusiastically.
+The second path is anthropomorphism.
+It embraces the hole enthusiastically.
 But it refuses to leave it empty.
-It populates it with agents, intelligences, watchers, operators—figures that feel compatible with a technological age but perform the same psychological work as gods once did.
+It populates it with agents, intelligences, watchers, operators: figures that feel compatible with a technological age but perform the same psychological work as gods once did.

 On this path, W acquires inhabitants.
 Structure acquires intention.
 Constraint acquires purpose.
 Every anomaly becomes a hint, every failure of explanation a message.
 The universe begins to feel once again as though it is addressing us, even if the language has changed.

-These two paths are not abstract possibilities.
-They are already visible in how different communities respond to the same pressures.
+These paths are already visible in how different communities respond to the same pressures.
 One asks, patiently and often thanklessly, what kind of structure could possibly be required.
 The other asks, eagerly and creatively, who might be there.

-It is tempting to think that discovery will decide between them.
-That some future finding will settle the matter once and for all.
+It is tempting to think that discovery will decide between them, that some future finding will settle the matter once and for all.
 This is unlikely.
+Discovery gives anthropomorphism new material; it does not eliminate it.

-What will define the coming decades is not what we discover, but how we behave in the long stretches between discoveries.
+What will define the coming decades is how we behave in the long stretches between discoveries.
 Whether we can allow structure to remain impersonal long enough to be understood.
 Whether we can resist turning every gap into a stage.

-We will never fully escape projection; we oscillate between faces and constraint.
-The question is whether we can narrow the gap, holding the discomfort longer before reaching for consolation.
+We will never fully escape projection.
+We oscillate between faces and constraint.
+The question is whether we can narrow the oscillation, holding the discomfort longer before reaching for consolation.

 One path asks us to accept a universe that does not look back.
 The other offers us mirrors, endlessly redesigned.